BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 **Relationship Point Choices:**
 - On Reshiram Route only, tell Amaria you still trust her (+1 Amaria)
 - On Reshiram Route only, tell Amaria you don't trust her (-1 Amaria)

+On Reshiram Route Amaria will also join us as a partner for this fight.

+!partner(["Amaria", :AMARIA2, 2])

 !dbattle(["Arcturus", :NWCultist, 2], ["Angela", :NWCultistF, 1])